Azure/azure-sdk-for-java/sdk/search/azure-search-documents/swagger/readme.md

-# Azure Search for Java
+# Azure Search Documents for Java

 > see https://aka.ms/autorest